Seven Frequently Asked Questions About New Jersey Child Support

 Gross income is that earned by a person before taxes and other deductions are taken into consideration.
 Net income is what remains after these deductions.
 The starting point for computing child support in New Jersey is the gross income of the parents.

 The child support guidelines are always the standard utilized for determining child support in a New Jersey marriage dissolution proceeding.
 As discussed a moment ago, there are occasions in which a child support obligation is based upon a dollar amount derived from some sort of deviation from the guidelines (for good cause and approved by the court).

 Parents are able to reach an agreement regarding child support in a divorce case.
 With that said, the agreed amount of child support must be consistent with what is set forth in the New Jersey support guidelines.
 If the parents deviate in any notable way from the guidelines, they will need to explain to the court why such a deviation is in the best interests of a child.

 Circumstances may change that are significant enough to warrant a change in the child support obligation in a particular case.
 For example, a parent might experience a significant increase in his or her salary or wages which might indicate an adjustment in the support obligation is appropriate.
 Any change in child support must be approved by and made an order of the court.

 If you have any questions pertaining to child support or are involved in a divorce proceeding or a dispute over support or any other matter, the legal team at the Law Offices of Peter Van Aulen is here for you.
-You can schedule an initial consultation with a New Jersey divorce attorney at our firm by calling us at 201-845-7400.
+You can schedule a free initial consultation with a New Jersey divorce attorney at our firm by calling us at 201-845-7400.